 Head of partnerships

-As head of head of partnerships Jon is responsible for overseeing the sales, marketing and client services teams.
+As head of partnerships Jon is responsible for overseeing the sales, marketing and client services teams.
 Building strong relationships with industry and delivering business value to our members is paramount, with the ultimate goal of driving forward the positive impact Ecosurety has on increasing ethical and quality recycling.
 Fair to say he is a busy man!